Guantanamo Bay Naval Base: Cold War and beyond

 From 1953 to 1959, thousands of Cubans commuted daily from outside the base to jobs within it.
 In mid-1958, vehicular traffic was stopped; workers were required to walk through the base's several gates.
-Public Works Center buses were pressed into service almost overnight to carry the tides of workers to and from the gate.
+Public Works Center buses were pressed into service almost overnight to carry workers to and from the gate.

 The "Cactus Curtain" is a term describing the line separating the naval base from Cuban-controlled territory, an allusion to Europe's Iron Curtain, the Bamboo Curtain in East Asia, and the similar Ice Curtain in the Bering Strait.
 After the Cuban Revolution, some Cubans sought refuge on the Guantanamo Bay Naval Base.
 In late 1961, Cuban troops planted an 8 mi-long, 10 ft-wide barrier of Opuntia (prickly pear) cactus along the northeastern section of the 17 mi fence surrounding the base, to prevent checkpoint evasion when moving between the base and Cuba proper.

 The curtain forms part of a "no man's land" that encircles the base.
-This area is complete with perimeter patrols, outposts featuring sandbags, and watchtowers, and has been complemented with barbed wire fences, minefields, and cacti.
+This area contains perimeter patrols, outposts featuring sandbags and watchtowers, and has been complemented with barbed wire fences, mine fields, and cacti.
 Apart from the cacti, both U.S. and Cuban troops erected, maintained, and otherwise manned these defenses, primarily to prevent checkpoint evasion and possible invasion from the other side.

 U.S. Marines stack up landmines for disposal, July 1997.

-U.S. and Cuban troops placed some 55,000 anti-personnel and anti-tank land mines across the "no man's land" around the perimeter of the naval base, creating the second-largest minefield in the world, and the largest in the Western Hemisphere.
+U.S. and Cuban troops placed some 55,000 anti-personnel and anti-tank land mines across the "no man's land" around the perimeter of the base, creating the second-largest minefield in the world, and the largest in the Western Hemisphere.
 Initially, the mines were laid down by US troops, who also posted signs stating that the landmines were "precautions" and should not be viewed as "aggressive".
 In response, Cuban troops also laid down their own mines, with both sides completing their minefields in 1961.
 Between 1961 and 1965, landmine explosions resulted in the deaths of at least 10 people, including as the result of engineering accidents and late-night partygoers.
 On 16 May 1996, U.S. President Bill Clinton ordered the demining of the American field.
-They have since been replaced with motion and sound sensors to detect intruders on the base.
+The mines have since been replaced with motion and sound sensors to detect intruders on the base.
 The Cuban government has not removed its corresponding minefield outside the perimeter.